-You don’t have to be part of a scheme like Erasmus+ or the British Council Language Assistantship to enjoy a year abroad.
-Instead, you can plan your own activities, like taking on full or part time work, or jobbing as you travel around different locations.
+Why not spend your third year abroad working rather than joining a scheme like Erasmus+ or the British Council Language Assistantship.
+You can plan your own activities, like taking on full or part time work, or jobbing as you travel around different locations.
 While taking an Erasmus+ course or being a language assistant gives you invaluable transferable skills, you will get more immediate experience of a working environment if you choose to work ‘in the real world’, which will have direct impact on your employability.

 So, what kind of employment could you take up?